**This post contains affiliate links. Please view our disclosure for details.**

 The best thing about a routine (over a schedule) is that a dynamic system is easier to adapt to routines.
 What more dynamic a system is there than a house full of young children??
 Children have got to be some of the most unpredictable creatures out there, yet they thrive on predictable schedules and structures.
 So creating routines for them (and their mother) is a very good way to put structure in place.

 Start at the Beginning

-We have a loose bedtime routine, but I’d like to make it tighter, and more predictable, so I’ll also be working on that (with the Makeover your Evening e-course, sister to the Makeover your Morning one).
-I’m looking at the other routines we have — for going out, for school, for chores, for meals — to see where we can tweak and make changes.
+I’m continually looking at the other routines we have — for going out, for school, for chores, for meals — to see where we can tweak and make changes.
 There are probably lots of areas we can do better.
 Routines are always being adapted as our family changes and grows.

 I don’t have good time-awareness, and I can get easily lost on a rabbit trail.
 But a routine is a natural part of how human beings work, and I know that when I put some deliberate thought into it, I craft routines for my family that take the guesswork out of the day and create the stability we crave.